-7 ingredients and 5 minutes to a mouthwatering fall treat that’s packed with protein and perfect for busy days.
-These no bake pumpkin pie protein balls are a great way to satisfy that candy craving the healthy way.
+7 ingredients and 5 minutes to a protein filled treat perfect for busy days!
+These pumpkin energy balls are a great way to satisfy the candy craving.

 This is a sponsored conversation written by me on behalf of NOW Foods.
 The opinions and text are all mine.

 It’s always hard to resist sneaking just one little candy treat this time of year.
 The problem is that it never stops at one.
 Before you know it, you’re knee deep in wrappers and feel like crap.
-This is where I come in.
+This is where these delicious fall treats come in.

 We’ve all been there, including me.
 I now buy our Halloween candy early (yes, I buy Halloween candy), then hide it in the cupboard until my kids remind me we need candy and I have to think to remember where I put it.